o1-labs/rfcs/0011-chunking-o1js.md

 In order to make chunking work in o1js, we have to modify the `Pickles.compile` to accept the number of chunks that are required in order to construct the proof.
 The Pickles [test](https://github.com/MinaProtocol/mina/blob/develop/src/lib/pickles/test/chunked_circuits/test_chunked_circuits.ml) serves as an example on how to modify the `Pickles.compile` function to prove larger circuits and specify the amount of chunks.

+Calculating how many chunks are needed to prove a circuit depends on the amount of constraints used in circuit.
+Before passing the parameter to the function and compiling the circuit, we have to calculate the amount of chunks needed.
+Luckily, o1js already has a function that can inspect methods and count the amount of constraints, we get this information by calling `.analyzeMethods()` on the `ZkProgram` or `SmartContract`.

 ---

 In general: